Written by Donald E. Sheppard|

 TO THIS POINT

-The King's Agent with a scouting party for Hernando de Soto's ill fated conquest reported that, "...we traveled eight days (northward from Terre Haute, Indiana) through an uninhabited land (Indians had fled with news of Spain's arrival)... through many great swampy lakes where we did not even find trees but rather some great plains where the grass was so tall and so strong that even with the horses we could not force our way through it (the photo at left is typical of that area).
-At the end of this time, we arrived at some Indian houses (just below today's Chicago, having followed the route of Illinois Highway 1 camping near Paris, Ridge Farm, Danville, Hoopston, Watseka, Kankakee and Beecher each of seven nights on the road while headed to a reported Great Sea, their destination) ...houses were covered with sewn reeds.© 1993, University of Alabama Press
+The King's Agent with a scouting party for Hernando de Soto's ill fated conquest reported that, "...we traveled eight days (northwest from Terre Haute's islet into Paris, Illinois) through an uninhabited land (natives fled with news of Spain's arrival)... through many great swampy lakes where we did not even find trees but rather some great plains where the grass was so tall and so strong that even with the horses we could not force our way through it (the photo at left is typical of that area).
+At the end of this time, we arrived at some Indian houses (just below today's Chicago, having traveled north from Paris to campsites near Ridge Farm, Danville, Hoopston, Watseka, Kankakee and Beecher each of seven nights on the road while headed to a reported Great Sea, their destination) ...houses were covered with sewn reeds.© 1993, University of Alabama Press

 "When the Indians wish to carry them away they roll up the reeds of the covering and an Indian man carries it and the woman carries the framework of poles over which it is placed, and it is set up and taken down so easily that even if they moved every hour they could carry their houses with them."